 Sucking Wind: How the Air Around Us Changes at Altitude

 The sea-level dwelling athlete’s first reaction to high altitude running is best described like this, “I feel like I have a sock in my mouth, a vise on my head, and I’m running in wet cement.”
 It’s an awful feeling.
 Why does our effort increase and performance decrease when we run at higher elevations?

 The air around us provides the oxygen we need to run.
-We breathe this oxygen into our lungs, which is then transported into the blood stream, and is then carried by hemoglobin to the working muscles.
+We breathe this oxygen into our lungs, which is then transported into the bloodstream, and is then carried by hemoglobin to the working muscles.
 Traveling up in altitude relinquishes gravity’s hold on the air around us and causes atmospheric pressure to drop.
-Though the percentage of oxygen remains the same, the lack of pressure keeping these molecules together lessens allowing oxygen (as well as other atmospheric gases) to disperse and affects oxygen’s rate of absorption through lung membranes.
-Though lung capacity remains the same at altitude, the shortage of oxygen and lower atmospheric pressure makes it impossible to get the same amount of oxygen to the muscles in each breath compared to being at sea level.
+Though the percentage of oxygen remains the same, the lack of pressure keeping these molecules together lessens allowing oxygen — as well as other atmospheric gasses — to disperse and affects oxygen’s rate of absorption through lung membranes.
+Though lung capacity remains the same at altitude, the shortage of oxygen and lower atmospheric pressure make it impossible to get the same amount of oxygen to the muscles in each breath compared to being at sea level.

 Though we don’t actually turn green, many of us feel flu-like symptoms or hungover when initially presented with high altitude conditions.
 Like David Banner during a Hulk rage, we undergo significant internal changes.